sebspion/reqs/draft-selander-lake-reqs.md

 2. If a device reboots it may not be able to recover the security context, e.g. due to lack of persistent storage, and is required to establish a new security context for which an AKE is preferred.
 Reboot frequency may be difficult to predict in general.

 3. To limit the impact of a key compromise, BSI, NIST and ANSSI and other organizations recommend in other contexts frequent renewal of keys by means of Diffie-Hellman key exchange.
+This may be a symmetric key authenticated key exchange, where the symmetric key is obtained from a previous asymmetric key based run of the AKE.

 To summarize, even if it we are unable to give precise numbers for AKE frequency, a lightweight AKE